ianding1/vim-termhelper/README.md

 other <file>
 ```

-Open the file in the other window in Vim if there are only two windows, one the
+Open the file in the other window in Vim.
-terminal and the other some other file being edit.

 ```bash
 drop <file>